dice-group/rdf-parser/README.md

 # Tentris RDF Parser

 This is the RDF parser used by [Tentris](https://github.com/dice-group/tentris).
 It uses [PEGTL](https://github.com/taocpp/PEGTL), Parsing Expression Grammar Library, to parse RDF files (currently supported: ntriple, turtle).
+ It also supports parsing the triplesBlock part of Sparql queries.

 It has buffered streaming support so that you can load files that are too big to fit in main memory.

-Currently it is not fully supporting comments.it fails to parse comments in some senarios .
+Currently it is not fully supporting comments.it fails to parse comments in some scenarios .

 ## how to build
 ### prerequisites